databrickslabs/overwatch/docs/overwatch_docs/content/GettingStarted/Modules.md

 the interactions.
 A few bullet points have been provided below to help you digest the visual.
 Additionally, if you're familiar with the SparkUI, the hierarchy and encapsulations are identical.

+Additional clarification of the Spark Hierachy can be found on this [Spark+AI Summit YT Video](https://youtu.be/daXEp4HmS-E?t=108)

 ![SparkHierarchyVix](/images/GettingStarted/Modules/SparkJobHierarchy.png)

 * A **SparkExecutionID** is only present when the spark job\[s\] are spawned from a SparkSQL command.
 RDD and Delta